rossgk2/sign-doc-reuploader/README.md

 # Disclaimer

-Any organization who uses this app implicitly acknowledges that it moves templates from FedRAMP LI-SAAS (colloquially referred to in the above as "commercial") to FedRAMP moderate.
+Any organization who uses this app implicitly acknowledges that it moves templates from FedRAMP LI-SAAS to FedRAMP moderate.
 FedRAMP LI-SAAS is less strict than FedRAMP moderate.